usubalang/usuba/_posts/2020-08-16-future-work.md

 `MixColumns` on 4 bytes instead of 16.
 Similarly, 12 of the 16
 `AddRoundKey` and `SubBytes` of the second round can be cached.
-Additionally, Park and Lee [2] showed that some values can be pre-computed to speed up computation even further.
+Additionally, Park and Lee [2] showed that some values can be pre-computed to speed up computation even further (while keeping the constant-time property of sliced implementations).
 Only 4 bytes of the output of the first round depends on the last byte, which can take 256 values.
-Thus, it is possible to precompte all 256 possible values for those 4 bytes (which can be stored a 1KB table (4 * 256 = 1KB)), and reuse them until incremeting the counter changes the 6<sup>th</sup>
+Thus, it is possible to precompte all 256 possible values for those 4 bytes (which can be stored a 1KB table (4 * 256 = 1KB)), and reuse them until incrementing the counter past the 6<sup>th</sup>
-byte from the end of the counter (<i>b<sub>10</sub></i> on the figure above, which is an input of the same `MixColumn` as
+least significant byte of the counter (<i>b<sub>10</sub></i> on the figure above, which is an input of the same `MixColumn` as
-<i>b<sub>15</sub></i>), or once every 1 trillion block.
+<i>b<sub>15</sub></i>), that is, once every 1 trillion block.

-To integrate such optimizations in Usuba, we will have to broaden the scope of Usuba to include modes of operations.
-Then, two approaches could be used.
-The less ambitious one consists in manually implementing counter-caching optimizations, which might be doable in a way to speedup other ciphers than AES as well.
-The more ambitious and powerful one is rely on the existing optimzer of Usuba to detect such optimization opportunities.
-For instance, common subexpression elimination should be able to factorize redundant computations from one plaintext to the next one.
-Integrating pre-computing to the existing optimizations of Usuba however would require more investigations.
+To integrate such optimizations in Usuba, we will have to broaden the scope of Usuba to support modes of operations: Usuba currently does not offer support statful computations and forces loops' bounds to be known at compile-time.
+We would then need to extend the optimizer to exploit the specificities of Usuba's new programming model.

-## AltiVec & Neon
+## Systematic Evaluation on Diverse Vectorized Architectures

-We focused our evaluation on Intel SIMD, because of their wide availability.
+We focused our evaluation of vectorization to Intel architectures, because of their wide availability.
 Other architectures, such as AltiVec on PowerPC and Neon on ARM, offer similar instructions as SSE and AVX.
 In particular, both AltiVec and Neon provide 128-bit registers supporting 8/16/32/64-bit arithmetic and shift instructions (used in vslicing), shuffles (used in hslicing) and 128-bit bitwise instructions (used in all slicing types).
 As a proof-of-concept, we thus implemented AltiVec and Neon backends in Usubac.

 The figure below shows the speedup offered by vector extensions on a bitslice DES (including the transposition) on several architectures: